 - Use only letters, numbers, underscore (_) and hyphen (-) for naming folders and files.
 Avoid spaces, slashes, and other special characters.
 For more infomation see this guidline.

 - The file extension should be consistent with the actual file format.

 For storage over more than ten years, we recommend file formats in the left column of Table 1, such as PDF/A, ASCII text, and TIFF.
+Also PNG, SVG and JPEG2000 may be appropriate.
 Bear in mind that the future readability of a file will also strongly depend on the used file features: Reading fancy features of a format, such as video data within a PDF file, will be less reliable than reading basic features.

 The ETH Library will review the archived file formats regularly and will attempt to convert outdated formats into more common formats.
 The original file will always be kept.

 We recommend the conversion methods shown in Table 2.
 Useful conversions also depend on the type of information that is stored in the files.
 You may store your Excel spread sheets in *.csv files, but if the Excel file contains also macros, equations or embedded objects, this information will be lost.

 You should check the quality of your converted files.
 The original and the converted files should be archived.